benzookapi/shopify-barebone-app-sample/README.md

     rustup target add wasm32-wasip1
     ```
+    If you see the **toml file error** like `Validation errors`, update the field **manually** in the app `Configuration` in your partner dashboard and run again.

+8. Go to the app `API access` in your partner dashboard to `Allow network access`. => This is required for [using fetch() in Checkout UI Extensions](../../../shopify-barebone-app-sample/blob/main/extensions/my-checkout-ui-ext/src/Upsell.jsx).

+9. Go to the app `Distrobution` in your partner dashboard to select `Public` or `Custom` (if you selected the custom app, use your development store domain for the link). => This is required for [using useShippingAddress() in Checkout UI Extensions](../../../shopify-barebone-app-sample/blob/main/extensions/my-checkout-ui-ext/src/Review.jsx).

-8. If you run it locally, execute the start command (`npm run start`).
+10. If you run it locally, execute the start command (`npm run start`).
 If you use cloud hosting, specify the start command in the appropriate settings or run it directly.
 Accessing `YOUR_APP_URL` from the browser shows `Bad request` message, but this is expected.
 Make sure if no other errors happen like 404 / 500.

 # How to install
 Access to the following endpoit.